 Classical Ayurvedic Preparations of Turmeric: Haridra khanda, Haridradi churna, Nishamalki Churna

 Turmeric is known as Chob zard in Unani.
-It is used in treatment of bronchitis, respiratory disorders, cough, cold, in gastric disorder.
+It is used in the treatment of bronchitis, respiratory disorders, cough, cold, in gastric disorder.

 Its Mizaj (Temperament) is Hot (2) Dry (2).
-It is indicated in affections of the liver and jaundice, urinary discharges, scabies and bruises.
+It is indicated in affections of the liver, and jaundice, urinary discharges, scabies, and bruises.
 It is ingredient of ‘Majnoor-e-falsfa’, a medicine useful in gastrointestinal complaints.

 Scientifically Proven Medicinal Properties of Turmeric Powder